3 Ingredient Cocktails

 Slightly sweet and very frothy.
 Easy drinking with a ginger kick.

-Green Chartreuse adds extra complexity to what would otherwise be simply be vodka laced grape juice.
+Green Chartreuse adds extra complexity to what would otherwise be simply vodka-laced grape juice.

 Flame of Love Martini